secretstartups/handbook/content/handbook/people-group/promotions-transfers.md

 Sales Development promotions will be reviewed on a monthly basis.

 - Planning & Calibration: by the third week of each month
-- Processing: promotions must be added to HRIS by 5th of each effective month
+- Processing: promotions must be added to HRIS by the 5th day of each effective month
     - Effective date for promotions: 2023-11-01, 2023-12-01, 2024-01-01

 ### FY25-Q1